-There could be other methods that will develop as practice matures.
+Other methods may develop as practice matures.

-Q4.17: Are lapse rates allowed in the NPR calculation?
+Q 4.18: Are lapse rates allowed in the NPR calculation?

-A: Section 3.C.3 specifies the lapse rates required to be used in the NPR calculation that varies by product type and by the number of guarantee years.
-Section 3.C.3.a specifies that lapses are allowed for universal life policies or riders which provide non-forfeiture values, universal life policies not containing a secondary guarantee, and universal life policies for which the longest secondary guarantee period is five (5) years or less.
+A: Section 3.C.3 specifies the lapse rates required to be used in the NPR calculation that vary by product type and by the number of guarantee years.

-Q4.18: Are there specific lapse assumption required in the NPR calculation for level premium term products?
+Q 4.19: Are there specific lapse assumptions required in the NPR calculation for level premium term products?

-A: Section 3.C.3.b. of VM-20 specifies the required lapse assumptions that must be used in the calculation.
+A: Section 3.C.3.b. of VM-20 specifies the required lapse assumptions that must be used in NPR amounts calculated according to Section 3.B.4.
 The rates vary based on the level premium period.
-If the level premium period is less than 5 years, a 10% lapse rate is required to be used during the level premium period and for all other premium paying periods.
+If a level premium period is less than five years, a 10 percent lapse rate is required to be used during this level premium period.
+If a level premium paying period is five or more years, then a 6 percent lapse rate is used during this level premium period.